passlock-dev/passkeys/.github/README.md

   * [Contact details](#contact)
 </details>

 Really simple Passkey client library.
 You don't need to learn the underlying [WebAuthn API][webauthn] or protocols, and all the backend stuff is handled for you.
-It's a really simple 3 step process:
+It's a simple 3 step process:

 1. Use the `@passlock/client` library to register or authenticate a passkey
 2. This will generate a token, send it to your backend
 3. Use the `@passlock/node` library to verify the token and obtain the user & passkey details

-> [!NOTE]
+> [!TIP]
-> You can also make a standard HTTP GET call in your backend if you're not using Express/Node.
-> (Coming soon) - Use standard JWT tokens for steps 2 and 3
+> **Not using a Node backend?** - No problem! you can make a REST call to the Passlock API to verify a secure token and obtain the user & passkey details.

 # Features

 Passkeys and the WebAuthn API are quite complex.
-We've taken an opinionated approach to the implementation and feature set to simplify things for you.
+We've taken an opinionated approach to simplify things for you.
 Following the 80/20 principle we've tried to focus on the features most valuable to developers and users.
 We welcome feature requests so do [get in touch][contact].

-1. **🔐 Primary or secondary authentication** - Replace password based logins with passkeys, or use passkeys alongside passwords for secondary authentication.
+1. **🔐 Primary & secondary authentication** - Replace password based logins with passkeys, or use passkeys alongside passwords for secondary authentication.

 2. **☝🏻 Biometrics** - We've made it really easy to implement facial or fingerprint recognition in your webapps.

-3. **🔐 Step up authentication** - Require biometric or PIN verification for some actions e.g. changing account details, whilst allowing frictionless authentication for others.
+3. **🔐 Step up authentication** - Require biometric or PIN verification for some operations, whilst allowing one-tap authentication for others.

-4. **🖥️ Full management console** - Manage all security related aspects of your userbase through a web base console.
+4. **🖥️ Full management console** - Manage all security related aspects of your userbase through a web based console.

-5. **🕵️ Audit trail** - View a full audit trail for each user: when they add a new passkey, when they login, verify their email address and much more.
+6. **🕵️ Audit trail** - View a full audit trail for each user: when they add a new passkey, when they login, verify their email address and much more.

 Along with: